-- Security: How good are the security definitions in your API?
-Have you defined authentication and authorization methods, and is your chosen protocol secure enough?
+- It reviews the security definitions in your API, if you have defined authentication and authorization methods and if the protocol is secure.

-- Data validation: What is the data definition quality of your API?
-How well have you defined what data your API accepts as input or can include in the output it produces, and how strong are the schemas you have defined for your API and its parameters?
+- It assesses the data definition quality of your API and how strong are the schemas defined for your API and its parameters.

 Security Governance and Enterprise Compliance